St. Mary's Church (Stamford, Connecticut)

 St. Mary's is a cathedral-style church located at 566 Elm Street in Stamford, Connecticut.
+It is part of the Roman Catholic Diocese of Bridgeport.

+Architecture and history

-The church is part of the Roman Catholic Diocese of Bridgeport.
-The main building is a Gothic Revival structure, designed by Francis L. S. Mayers and completed about 1928.
+The main building is a Gothic Revival structure, designed by Boston architects O'Connell & Shaw and completed in 1928.
 It is an elegant example of French Gothic architecture, notable for the large rose window in the front-facing gable end.

 The rectory is a c.
 1860 Italianate villa, originally built for a member of the locally prominent Wardwell family.
+Francis L. S. Mayers, a Stamford resident and successor to the practice of Bertram Grosvenor Goodhue, designed the now-demolished parish school.
+He has incorrectly also been given credit for the design of the church.

 The complex was added to the National Register of Historic Places in 1987.

 St. Mary's Convent

 The St. Mary's Convent is now the Monsignor McDermott Parish Center.